Shell Work;

 Note: In answer to a query from a reader I offer the following clarification of the descriptions of the work done on the shell at the footboard:

 The footboard work is the sum over the stroke of the incremental force at the footboard times the incremental shell distance traveled in the incremental time interval (1/1,000 intervals /stroke); dW=Fds.
 Part of this force is the pure (equal but opposite) reaction to the rower's pull on the oarhandle and a smaller amount the result of the forces generated by momentum exchange with the lower (hips portion) and the upper (torso portion) of the rower's body.
+I call it footboard work although it could just as easily be reckoned at the gate.

 The incremental momentum works on the rower's body sum to zero (cancel out as they must) over the stroke but the same incremental momentum works on the footboard (shell) do not because- while the incremental momentum forces between the two (body and shell) are always the same- the distances traveled in the same time interval are not.
 This difference amounts to net work done on the footboard and augments the speed of the center-of-mass of the system through friction (propulsive) contact with the water.